okrad/svelte-progressbar/README.md

 # API
 **ProgressBar(options)**: The constructor.
 Available props are:
 * series (number | object | array): for single series progressbars, it can be a number indicating the progression percentage (0-100), or a json object with "perc" and "color" properties.
+This property is reactive.
 For example:
 ```
 series: 42
 ```